Colorado-Mesa-University-Cybersecurity/SyntheticDataGenerationTechniques/README.md

-# CMUDarknet
+# Synthetic Data Generation for Anonymous Traffic Classification

-### Using ML techniques to detect darknet traffic over the network using the CICDarknet2020 dataset.
+## Using ML techniques to detect darknet traffic over the network using the CICDarknet2020 dataset.

+## Publication
+Please cite this artcile [https://ieeexplore.ieee.org/document/9980373](https://ieeexplore.ieee.org/document/9980373) if you find the contents of the repository useful for your research.

-Contributers:
+### Contributers:
   * Jackson Warren
   * Karson Fye
   * Drake Cullen